Do you have a food intolerance?

 Gluten

-Gluten is the glue-like protein found in many grains but especially in wheat, rye and barley.
+This is the glue-like protein found in many grains but especially in wheat, rye and barley.
 Its elasticity makes it a key part of many bakes.
 Some people are intolerant to the gluten in all of these grains, others just find wheat the trigger.
-A diet high in refined carbohydrates can contain significant quantities of gluten, which can effectively ‘glue up’ the digestive system.
-If you have discovered you cannot tolerate any gluten containing grains, try rice, corn and potato flours.
-However, before you embark on any elimination diet, be sure to consult your GP.
-It is essential that if you suspect gluten to be a problem that you make no changes to your diet until you have completed all of the appropriate medical tests to determine what the problem may be.
-This is because if you eliminate gluten before tests are completed for coeliac disease then you risk a false negative result.
+A diet high in refined carbohydrates may contain significant quantities of gluten, which effectively ‘glue up’ the digestive system.
+If you have discovered you cannot tolerate any gluten-containing grains, try rice, corn or potato flour.
+Before you embark on any elimination diet, be sure to consult your GP.
+If you suspect gluten to be a problem, it’s essential that you make no changes to your diet until you have completed all of the appropriate tests to determine what the problem may be.
+This is because if you eliminate gluten before tests are completed then you risk a false negative result.
+Read more about how to follow a gluten-free diet.

 Glucose

 Glucose intolerance is the umbrella term given to metabolic conditions which cause elevated blood glucose levels.
 If you have impaired glucose tolerance (IGT) or impaired fasting glucose (IFG), your body is not using glucose (sugar) properly.
 This may result in higher than normal blood sugar levels – a condition known as hyperglycemia.
-Diagnosis of either IGT or IFG requires medical guidance and is through blood test.
+Diagnosis of either IGT or IFG requires medical assessment.
 Symptoms include excessive thirst, dry mouth, fatigue, blurred vision and frequent urination.
 It is important to seek medical advice if you suspect you have an intolerance to glucose.

 Lactose

-All animal milks contain a sugar called lactose.
-We make an enzyme in our gut called lactase to digest the lactose in milk.
-Without lactase, the sugar is left to ferment in the gut and causes symptoms such as bloating, wind and diarrhoea.
-Many adults do not produce enough lactase, so suffer from what is known as lactose intolerance (essentially a lactase deficiency).
-Those who are intolerant to lactose you may be able to tolerate a little butter, cheese or yogurt before symptoms arise.
-Others choose to avoid dairy products completely.
+All animal milks contain a sugar called lactose and the body produces an enzyme in our gut called lactase to digest it.
+Without sufficient lactase, the sugar is left to ferment and may lead to symptoms such as bloating, wind and diarrhoea.
+Many adults lose the ability to produce enough lactase and as a result experience what is known as lactose intolerance.
+Those who are intolerant to lactose may be able to tolerate a little butter, cheese or yogurt while others avoid dairy products completely.

 Alcohol

-Alcohol intolerance may be caused by alcohol or the food the alcohol is made from (e.g. grapes from wine, grains from whisky).
-Alcohol can affect the integrity of the gut which may explain why some people experience digestive discomfort to food when it is coupled with drinking alcohol.
+Intolerance may be caused by alcohol or the food the alcohol is made from (e.g. grapes from wine, grains from whisky).
+Alcohol can affect the integrity of the gut which may explain why some people experience digestive discomfort when food is coupled with drinking alcohol.
 Red wine is a common trigger, followed by whisky and beer.
-Alcohol intolerance can cause unpleasant symptoms such as nasal congestion and skin flushing.
+Alcohol intolerance may also cause unpleasant symptoms such as nasal congestion and skin flushing.
 Once again, intolerance is linked to an enzyme deficiency making it hard for the body to break down alcohol.
 Intolerance may also be due to other ingredients commonly found in alcoholic beverages (especially beer and wine) including sulphites, preservatives or chemicals.

 Histamine

-Histamine occurs naturally in certain foods.
-We produce an enzyme called diamine oxidase to help break down the histamine in certain foods.
-Like with many intolerances, some people do not produce enough of this enzyme and consequently when they eat histamine containing foods they suffer symptoms such as headaches, skin rashes, itching, diarrhoea and abdominal pain.
-Foods that are particularly high in histamine include: wine, beer, cider, pickled foods, cheese, tofu, soya sauce, processed meats, smoked fish and chocolate.
+This occurs naturally in certain foods and some foods act as histamine liberators, effectively stimulating our body to release histamine.
+We produce an enzyme called diamine oxidase to help break down the histamine in certain foods and manage our overall histamine load.
+Some people do not produce enough of this enzyme and consequently, when they eat histamine-containing or liberating foods, they suffer symptoms such as headaches, skin rashes, itching, diarrhoea and abdominal pain.
+Foods that are particularly high in histamine include wine, beer, cider, pickled foods, cheese, tofu, soya sauce, processed meats, smoked fish and chocolate.
 More information on histamine intolerance can be found at allergyuk.org.

 Yeast